SWITZERLAND TRAVEL GUIDE CONTENTS

 A recipe local to the German-speaking region of Zürich, this popular dish makes a hearty and belly-warming lunch.
 Made of Zurich-style diced veal, calves’ kidneys and sweetbreads sautéed in a gravy of onions, butter, white wine, cream, and mushrooms, this needs to be on your list of must-tries while in Switzerland.

-Places to Stay in Switzerland
+Where to Stay in Switzerland

 Whilst accommodation is expensive in Switzerland, you do have a couple of options to choose from.
 From dorms or private rooms in hostels to budget hotels, luxury hotels or lodges, or Airbnb, there is definitely no shortage of places to stay.
-If you’re traveling during peak season or holidays, it is best to book your accommodations in advance.
-We recommend checking sites like Booking.com, Agoda, or Hostel World.

 To help you figure out the best places to stay in Switzerland for you, here are our personal suggestions on where to stay: